michielmj/disco-data-logger/README.md

 It combines:
 - A **C++/pybind11 core** for high-throughput buffering and compression.
 - **Python API** for easy stream registration and control.
-- Optional **Parquet export** for analysis and aggregation after runs.
+- Built-in **Parquet export** for analysis and aggregation after runs.

 ---